stefanoturcarelli/stefanoturcarelli/README.md

 # Hello there!

 I'm Stefano, a passionate Software Developer student 💻, proudly calling Winnipeg, Manitoba, Canada 🍁, my second home.
 I've always been fascinated by technology and the incredible ways it can improve people's lives.
-My journey in the world of software development has been quite an adventure, filled with its fair share of challenges and rewards.
+My journey in software development has been quite an adventure, filled with its fair share of challenges and rewards.

 <br>